klukaszek/CMinus/Readme.md

 `

-To test the C Minus parser
+To test the C Minus parser:

 `bash